nerdenough/coffee-express-boilerplate/README.md

 ```
 .
+├── app
+│   └── # front end coffeescript should be placed here
 ├── public
-│   └── css
+│   ├── css
-│       └── # compiled stylesheets will be placed here
+│   │   └── # compiled stylesheets will be placed here
+│   └── js
+│   │   └── # compiled javascript will be placed here
 ├── stylus
 │   └── # stylus files should be placed here
 ├── routes